Stuart L. Hart: Career

+Publications

-Prof. Hart has taught strategic management and founded both the Center for Sustainable Enterprise (CSE) at the University of North Carolina's Kenan-Flagler Business School, and the Corporate Environmental Management Program (CEMP) at the University of Michigan.
-Prof. Hart has published over 50 papers and authored or edited five books.
+Hart has published over 50 papers and authored or edited five books.
 In 1997, he wrote the seminal article "Beyond Greening: Strategies for a Sustainable World" which helped launch the movement for corporate sustainability.
 The article won Harvard Business Review's Mckinsey Award for the best article of the year.

 With C.K.Prahalad, Prof. Hart also wrote the 2002 article "The Fortune at the Bottom of the Pyramid", later expanded into a book of the same name.
 He is author of the book Capitalism at the Crossroads: The Unlimited Business Opportunities in Solving the World's Most Difficult Problems as well as several scholarly articles and publications.
 According to Bloomberg Businessweek, he is "one of the founding fathers of the "base of the pyramid" economic theory".

-Education and career

-Hart holds a B.A from University of Rochester, an M.F.S. from the Yale School of Forestry and Environmental Studies, and a Ph.D. from University of Michigan.
-After graduating from UM, where he founded the Corporate Environmental Management Program, he took a position at the Kenan-Flagler Business School in the University of North Carolina, serving as Hans Zulliger Distinguished Professor of Sustainable Enterprise and Professor of Strategic Management.
-While there, he founded the Center for Sustainable Global Enterprise and the Base of the Pyramid Learning Laboratory.
-In 2010, he held the Samuel C. Johnson Chair of Sustainable Global Enterprise and Professor of Management at the Johnson School of Management at Cornell University.